-By the end of the course student will be able to:

-1. Distinguish between surface topography and modelling a rough engineering surface.

-2. Summarize tribological system, mechanisms and forms of interaction of friction surfaces.

-3. Compare Hertz contact and rough surface contact.

-4. Assess adhesion theories the effect of adhesion on friction and wear.

-5. Interpret friction/ lubrication mechanisms and know how to apply them to the practical engineering problem.

-6. Summarize the methods to reduce the friction for engineering surface.
+- 1. Distinguish between surface topography and modelling a rough engineering surface. - 2.
+Summarize tribological system, mechanisms and forms of interaction of friction surfaces. - 3.
+Compare Hertz contact and rough surface contact. - 4.
+Assess adhesion theories and the effect of adhesion on friction and wear. - 5.
+Interpret friction/ lubrication mechanisms and know how to apply them to the practical engineering problem and summarize the methods to reduce the friction for engineering surface.